openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 | Smartmi Smart Convector Heater 1S | miio:basic       | [zhimi.heater.zb1](#zhimi-heater-zb1) | Yes       | Experimental support.
 Please report back if all channels are functional.
 Preferably share the debug log of property refresh and command responses |

-# Advanced: Unsupported devices

-Newer devices may not yet be supported.
-However, many devices share large similarities with existing devices.
-The binding allows to try/test if your new device is working with database files of older devices as well.

-There are 2 ways to get unsupported devices working, by overriding the model with the model of a supported item or by test all known properties to see which are supported by your device.

-## Substitute model for unsupported devices

-Replace the model with the model which is already supported.
-For this, first remove your unsupported thing.
-Manually add a miio:basic thing.
-Besides the regular configuration (like ip address, token) the modelId needs to be provided.
-Normally the modelId is populated with the model of your device, however in this case, use the modelId of a similar device.
-Look at the openHAB forum, or the openHAB GitHub repository for the modelId of similar devices.

-## Supported property test for unsupported devices

-The unsupported device has a test channel with switch.
-When switching on, all known properties are tested, this may take few minutes.
-A test report will be shown in the log and is saved in the `userdata/miio` folder with a filename `test-[your model]-[timestamp].txt`.
-If supported properties are found, an experimental database file is saved to the conf/misc/miio folder (see below chapter).
-The thing will go offline and will come back online as basic device, supporting the found channels.
-The database file may need to be modified to display the right channel names.
-After validation, please share the logfile and json files on the openHAB forum or the openHAB GitHub to build future support for this model.

-## Advanced: adding local database files to support new devices

-Things using the basic handler (miio:basic things) are driven by json 'database' files.
-This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
-The conf/misc/miio (e.g. in Linux `/opt/openhab/conf/misc/miio/`) is scanned for database files and will be used for your devices.
-During the start of the binding the exact path used in your system will be printed in the debug log.
-Watch for a line containing `Started miio basic devices local databases watch service.
-Watching for database files at path: …`
-If this folder is created after the start of the binding, you may need to restart the binding (or openHAB) to be able to use the local files.
-Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
-For format, please check the current database files in openHAB GitHub.

-# FAQ.. what to do in case of problems

-If your device is not getting online:

-_Are you using text config?_
-Make sure you define all the fields as per above example.
-Or, better, try to get it going first without text config.

-_The token is wrong_
-The most common cause of non responding devices is a wrong token.
-When you reset, or change wifi or update firmware, and possibly other cases as well, the token may change.
-You'll need to get a refreshed token.

-_My token is coming from the cloud... how can it be wrong?_
-Is not very likely but still can happen._
-This can happen e.g. if your device is defined on multiple country servers.
-The binding may pull the token from the wrong country server.
-First try to get the token from all country servers by leave the county setting empty.
-If that does not solve it, you define only the country that the device is on in the binding config page (where the cloud userid/pwd is entered) this should pull the right token.

-_You have the same device added multiple times._
-The communication each time send a sequential number.
-If the device is twice defined, the numbers received by the device are no longer sequential and it will stop responding for some time.

-_The connection is not too good, so you have timeouts etc._
-Position your device closer to wifi / check in the mihome app if the wifi strength is good enough.
-Alternatively as described above, double check for multiple connections for single device.

-_Your device is on a different subnet?_
-This is in most cases not working.
-Firmware of the device don't accept commands coming from other subnets.
-Set the communication in the thing configuration to 'cloud'.

-_Cloud connectivity is not working_
-The most common problem is a wrong userId/password.
-Try to fix your userId/password.
-If it still fails, you're bit out of luck.
-You may try to restart OpenHAB (not just the binding) to clean the cookies.
-As the cloud logon process is still little understood, your only luck might be to enable trace logging and see if you can translate the Chinese error code that it returns.

-_My Roborock vacuum is not found or not reacting_
-Did you link the vacuum with the Roborock app?
-This won't work, the Roborock app is using a different communication method.
-Reset your vacuum and connect it to the Xiaomi MiHome app.
-This will change the communication method and the Mi IO binding can communicate with the vacuum.

 # Channels

 Depending on the device, different channels are available.